Prof Jane Hopkinson

 Cancer Carer Medicines Management (CCMM): an educational intervention for carer management of pain medication in cancer patients at the end of life.

 This project is supported by the Dimbleby Marie Curie Cancer Research Fund.
-It is work that brings together researchers from the School of Nursing and Midwifery Studies, Cardiff, University of Southampton and University of Leeds.
+It is work that brings together researchers from the School of Healthcare Sciences, Cardiff University, University of Southampton and University of Leeds.
 The award is enabling research to develop and evaluate a nurse-led intervention for carers on pain medicines management.
 This new education and support package will be called Cancer Carer Medicine Management (CCMM).

 This is an ongoing programme of work with the purpose of developing a family level nurse delivered psycho-educational intervention for families affected by cancer cachexia syndrome.
 It was initiated with funding from Macmillan Cancer Support.